 Even after 10+ years of spreading the Rich Life gospel, I still run into people who:

-- (A) Don’t know how to start a budget.
+- (A) Don’t know how to build a budget.

 - (B) Don’t know how much they’re spending each month.